QuantEcon/ShenzhenWinterCamp/Jiao Shi/README.md

 toolkits in this section.

 It would be helpful to quickly read through Section 1, 2, 3.1, and 3.2 of Rossi(2013), which is in this folder.
 If anything is unclear, don't worry!
-We will clarify in lecture tomorrow.
+We will clarify in lecture.

 **Reference:**